 To set aside the first part of your day and give it to God, set your alarm earlier than normal.
 Thirty minutes to an hour should allow you enough time to pray and read the Bible and/ or read an inspirational book.
+But, it doesn’t have to take that long.
+If all you have is a few minutes, start with that!

-The night before you begin, it would be nice to gather a few special “ingredients” for your devotional prayer time.
-For instance, you might want to choose a pretty basket and fill it with your Bible, a good ink pen, pretty note cards, a blank prayer journal, and any religious books you are reading.
 Choose a favorite spot in your house.
 The chair should be comfortable, but not so comfortable that you go back to sleep.
 You will need good lighting to read by.
 You might also wish to place candles on a nearby table to light during your time.
 A soft blanket for those cool morning hours is comforting as well.

 You may be wondering if you could possibly spend an hour in prayer and devotion.
 After making this time a habit, I suspect you will find that an hour is not always long enough.

 Using the prayer journal can help you focus your prayers and revisit them often.
 Make notes of answered prayers and other thoughts about your day.
 You will treasure the words of love in years to come.
 What a sweet reminder of the care and concern you shared with the Lord in times of need, sorrow, and thankfulness.

 After you have spent time in prayer, you may want to read the Bible or a religious book to increase your knowledge and your faith.
 You may want to read the Bible through in a year.
 You could read inspirational books to help you manage your time, your home, or family-related issues.

 Before you get up to meet the day with a renewed spirit, you could write a short note to a friend or family member, or someone on your prayer list.
 Everyone enjoys getting a card or letter in the mail.
 It represents time spent thinking of the other person.
 It shows you care.

 In the days to follow, you will find that your days become His and your problems don’t seem so big.
 You will begin to treasure that part of your day like none other.
 You will find yourself craving that time, needing those prayers.
-Make time for God today.

 How do you make time for God?